 Upon Friedsam's death, his collection, valued at a whopping $10,000,000 (in 1931), was split between the Metropolitan Museum of Art and the Brooklyn Museum.
 The executors of Colonel Friedsam's will sold the building to the Dominican Sisters for $1, under the provision that it always be used for educational purposes.
 D.A. graduated its first class in 1939 and has seen hundreds of young women thrive in its hallowed halls.

-Dominican Academy underwent its first major renovation in the Summer of 2017 and 2018 which included the addition of two full-sized classrooms, a reconfigured library commons and dedicated chapel space, and additional student and faculty spaces.
+Dominican Academy underwent its first major enhancement in the summers of 2017 and 2018 which included the addition of two full-sized classrooms, reconfiguration of the library and dedicated chapel, and replacement of the building's technology and security infrastructure.
+Learn more about our Tradition through Transformation project here.